jakobmulvad/civ-js/README.md

 - Settlers do their work on turn start instead of immidiately to prevent one-turn tile improvement exploit.
 - You cannot change production after you buy.
 This is to prevent you from buying cheap building and then converting them to expensive units or wonders.
 - No artificial limit on number of units.
 This was included in the original game because of memory limitations.
+- Optimize worked tiles is not retarded (original game would value jungle over sea tiles for instance)

 ## Motivation